-On November 21, 1937, the American Negro Ballet, alternatively called the von Grona Ballet, debuted at the Lafayette Theater in Harlem.
+On November 21, 1937, the American Negro Ballet, alternatively called the von Grona Ballet, debuted at the Lafayette Theatre in Harlem.
 The company’s showcase was conducted by Dean Dixon.
-The music featured was a mixture of ballet staples and modern contemporaries of the time.
+The performance’s music was a mixture of ballet staples and modern contemporaries of the time.
 Igor Stravinsky’s “Firebird” was heard along with choreographic pieces set to the scores of W.C.
 Handy and Duke Ellington.

-Institute for Advanced Technology in the Humanities at University of Virginia via Social Networks and Archival Context (SNAC)- American Negro Ballet Entry:
+American Negro Ballet Company, Institute for Advanced Technology in the Humanities at University of Virginia via Social Networks and Archival Context (SNAC)

 Time Magazine Nov.
-29, 1937 excerpt via blackgirllonghair.com- American Negro Ballet blog post (with pictures):
+29, 1937 excerpt via blackgirllonghair.com

 Other Happenings in 1937

-- July 2 Amelia Earhart is reported missing on her iconic transatlantic flight
+Jul 2: Amelia Earhart is reported missing on her iconic transatlantic flight.

-- Dec 21 Walt Disney’s Snow White and the Seven Dwarfs premiered at the Carthay Circle Theater in Los Angeles
+Dec 21: Walt Disney’s Snow White and the Seven Dwarfs premieres at the Carthay Circle Theater in Los Angeles.

 Jan 11: A riot during a sit-down strike at the Fisher Body Plant No. 2 breaks out when General Motors auto workers are denied food by the police.